 Home

 Dr Aki Pasoulas is a composer working mostly with recorded, environmental and processed sound.
-He is currently Reader at the University of Kent, Director of Music & Audio Arts Sound Theatre (MAAST) and Co-Director of the Centre for Creative and Practice Research.
-He has served as Director of Education, Director of Music Programmes, deputy Director of Research, Chief Examiner and Senior Tutor.
+He is currently Reader at the University of Kent, and Director of Music & Audio Arts Sound Theatre (MAAST).
+He has served as Director of Education, Director of Music Programmes, deputy Director of Research, Co-Director of the Centre for Creative and Practice Research, Chief Examiner and Senior Tutor.
 He holds a PhD on timescale perception in electroacoustic music (AHRB-funded), and he taught at universities in London including City, Middlesex, and the University of the Arts.